marklauter/pool/README.md

 ## Pool Item Factory
 Implement the `IPoolItemFactory<TPoolItem>` interface to create new items for the pool.
-There's a default pool implementation that uses `IServiceProvider` to construct items.
+The library provides a default pool implementation that uses `IServiceProvider` to construct items.
 To use the default implementation, call `AddPool<TPoolItem>` or `AddPoolWithDefaultFactory<TPoolItem, TReadyCheckImplementation>` when registering the pool with the service collection.
 See [Dependency Injection](##dependency-injection) for more information.

 ## Pool Item Ready Checker
-Implement the `IPoolItemReadyCheck<TPoolItem>` interface to ensure an item is ready for use when it's leased from the pool.
+Implement the `IPoolItemReadyCheck<TPoolItem>` interface to ensure an item is ready for use when leased from the pool.

 There's a default `IPoolItemReadyCheck<TPoolItem>` implementation that always returns `true` from the `IsReadyAsync` method.